sathiiii/Simple-Strtok/README.md

 # Simple-Strtok
-A similar strtok-like function implemented in C
+A strtok-like function implemented in C